 Only a limited number of Pre-civil registration records for Jewish communities in England have survived.
 Those that remain may require written permission to gain access.
 And some may be so delicate or severely damaged, as to render public access or digitalization extremely difficult.

 The bulk of the records contained in this database date between 1791 and 1860, with some either side of those dates and with few beyond 1865.
 More recently we have been able to add several hundred burial records dating from 1776.

-Synagogue Records, containing births, circumcisions, marriages, deaths and burials, as documented by the Synagogues Secretaries, Mohels (persons performing circumcisions) or other Community Officials.
+Search Synagogue Records: which contain many births, circumcisions, marriages, deaths and burials, from Synagogue registers as documented by the Synagogues Secretaries, Mohels (persons performing circumcisions) or other Community Officials.

-Secular Records: data abstracted from civil sources, such as tax records, wills, settlements, subscriptions etc. These can add significant extra information to your Jewish genealogy.
+Search Secular Records: which contains data abstracted from civil sources, such as tax records, wills, settlements, subscriptions etc. These can add significant extra information to your Jewish genealogy.